SnowBroScott/emberhold-canonical/docs/status.md

 ## Where the platform is

-**Structurally complete.** Engine, economy, Vault (dual-mode both roles + adult-only rail), Campaigns, Calendar, Briefing/Hub seed, activity-feed spine, Pip onboarding, Lists, invite/join, notifications, PIN recovery — a full product loop is live at theemberhold.com.
+**Structurally complete.** Engine, economy, Vault (dual-mode both roles + adult-only rail), Campaigns, Calendar, Briefing/Hub seed, activity-feed spine, Pip onboarding, Lists, invite/join, notifications, PIN recovery, **and now the full admit-on-approval join flow** — a complete product loop is live at theemberhold.com.

 **What's missing is not a module.** Two structural gaps:

-> **Security — the authorization-layer findings are being worked, not open-ended.** As of 2026-07-15: findings #5 and #8 were already patched by a June migration; #6 (kid self-approval / ember self-minting) re-audited and CLOSED (blocked by the `a_enforce_quest_update_authority` trigger); #1 (join-code bypass, CRITICAL) closed at the data layer 07-14 and **verification-audited 07-15 against the live DB — confirmed genuinely closed.** That same audit found and fixed a **separate live escalation** in `complete_household_setup` (see below).
-Remaining: the admit-on-approval **frontend** is in flight (Claude Code), and the **P4×L8 tenant-isolation audit** (the mortal-peril item) is still outstanding.
-See the critical path.
+> **Security — one gate left before distribution.** As of 2026-07-15: #5 and #8 patched by a June migration; #6 (kid self-approval) CLOSED (blocked by `a_enforce_quest_update_authority`); **#1 (join-code bypass, CRITICAL) fully CLOSED** — data layer, frontend, and live-DB verification all done, plus a separate escalation the audit caught.
+The remaining gate is the **P4×L8 tenant-isolation audit** (the mortal-peril item). *Caveat carried forward: the 07-14 data layer was verified **secure** by the live audit, but functional bugs (the enum crash) still shipped inside it — verified-secure ≠ verified-functional.
+Two different passes.*

 > **Onboarding ends at setup, not at activation.** A new household lands on a board that says "all quiet" — and, per 07-14, says it *over a live board with open bounties and a fresh completion*.
 The empty-board doorway fix is doubly earned.
+Gated behind distribution.

 See `north-star.md` for the gate ladder.